-Surface Water Quantity: Wetlands naturally function to collect and store rain or snowmelt from surrounding uplands.
-On average, draining one acre of wetland also drains five additional acres of adjacent upland in the process.
-Our research has shown that we lose 15 acres of wetlands every day in southwest Manitoba, which means that we are increasing the drainage area contributing to downstream flows by 90 acres every day - that's 50 square miles annually.
+Surface Water Quality: Wetlands naturally function to collect and store rain or snowmelt from surrounding uplands.
+On average, draining one acre of wetland also drains four additional acres of adjacent upland in the process.
+Our research has shown that we lose 15 acres of wetlands every single day in southwest Manitoba which means that we are increasing the drainage area contributing to downstream flows by 75 acres every day - that's over 110 square kilometres annually.
 During wet periods, the additional volume of drained water can severely impact downstream residents and damage public infrastructure, potentially resulting in significant flood compensation and infrastructure repair/maintenance costs.
-During dry periods, the water stored in wetlands provides the land with the resiliency to be able to withstand the ecological stresses of drought.
+Protecting wetlands will ensure the storage of flood waters, thereby reducing downstream impacts by helping to control the flow.
+During dry periods, the water stored in wetlands provides the land with the resiliency to be able to withstand the ecological stresses of drought, and Manitoba is forecasted to have many more extreme, both wet and dry, weather events over the next few decades due to the effects of climate change.
+Protecting wetlands is both economically and ecologically the best strategy to mitigate against damage and adapt to changing environmental conditions.

-Surface/Drinking Water Quality: One of the most beneficial functions of wetlands is their ability to filter sediments and nutrients from the water as it passes slowly through the system.
+Nutrient-loading & Sediment Control: One of the most beneficial functions of wetlands is their ability to filter sediments and nutrients from the water as it passes slowly through the system.
 Draining a wetland forces the water flowing through it to move too quickly for the natural filtering functions to occur resulting in the rapid delivery of all the nutrients and sediments into downstream waterways and drinking water sources.
-Our research has produced two alarming findings.
-The first is that wetland drainage in southwest Manitoba contributes an additional 6.2 tonnes of phosphorus (equivalent to 30,000 7-kg bags of commercial lawn fertilizer) every year to downstream flows.
-The second is that that 93% of the total annual phosphorus discharged from the agricultural landscape is in soluble form in surface water flow while the ground is still frozen.
+Our research has produced three alarming findings.
+The first is that drained wetlands increase downstream sediment loading by 62% annually causing considerable problems for lakes like Dauphin Lake.
+The second is that wetland drainage in southwest Manitoba contributes an additional 6.2 tonnes of phosphorus (equivalent to 30,000 7-kg bags of commercial lawn fertilizer) every year to downstream flows.
+And the third is that 93% of the total annual phosphorus discharged from the agricultural landscape is in soluble form in surface water flow while the ground is still frozen.
 Fully functioning wetlands collect most of this surface flow and filter out the phosphorus (and nitrogen) before slowly releasing the filtered water.
-Because these nutrients are in dissolved form, even drawing down the level of a wetland allows these nutrients to flow directly downstream and contribute to our water quality issues such as algae blooms on many of the province's lakes, including Lakes Winnipeg, Manitoba and Winnipegosis.
+Because these nutrients are in dissolved form, even drawing down the level of a wetland allows these nutrients to flow directly downstream and contribute to our water quality issues such as algae blooms on many of the province's lakes, including Dauphin Lake.